MNFaust/Cowrie-dl/README.md

 # Files larger than 1GB

 The longer the host is up it seems the heavier the attacks are and therefore the amount of data being downloaded and stored by the honeypots.
-For files larger than 1GB, I will be hosting them on Google Drive and making them agailble via a link stored in a text file within the /Corwire_Data directory.
+For files larger than 1GB, I will be hosting them on Google Drive and making them availble via a link stored in a text file within the /Corwire_Data directory.

 # Get notified of weekly uploads